Quantum agents in the Gym: a variational quantum algorithm for deep Q-learning: Reinforcement learning

-where $\gamma \in [0, 1]$ is a discount factor introduced to prevent divergence of the infinite series.
-Environments often naturally break down into so-called \textit{episodes}, where the sum in \cref{eq:return} is not infinite, but bounded by a fixed number of steps called \textit{horizon} $H$.
+where $\gamma \in [0, 1]$ is a discount factor introduced to prevent divergence of the infinite sum.
+The return $G_t$ should be viewed as the agent's expected reward when starting from time step $t$ and summing the discounted rewards of potentially infinitely many future time steps, where maximizing the return at step $t$ implies also maximizing the return of future time steps.
+Note that the task is to maximize an expected value, and that the reward $r_t$ in \cref{eq:return}, and therefore $G_t$ are random variables.
+Environments often naturally break down into so-called \textit{episodes}, where the sum in \cref{eq:return} is not infinite, but only runs over a fixed number of steps called \textit{horizon} $H$.
 An example of this are environments based on games, where one episode comprises one game played and an agent learns by playing a number of games in series.
-The function that models the agent's behavior in the environment is called the \textit{policy} $\pi(s, a)$, which gives the probability of taking action $a$ in a given state $s$.
-The performance of the algorithm is evaluated based on the state-value function $V_{\pi}(s)$,